sheffieldnlp/deepQuest-py/examples/birnn/README.md

+# deepQuest: A Framework for Neural-based Quality Estimation (Ive et al., 2018)

+This page describes the steps to train the models from [deepQuest: A Framework for Neural-based Quality Estimation (Ive et al., 2018)](https://aclanthology.org/C18-1266/).

-# Quality Estimation with BiRNNs (Word and Sentence Level)
+## BiRNN (Word and Sentence Level)

 1. First ensure the settings in `deepquestpy/config/birnn.jsonnet` (for sentence level experiments) or `deepquestpy/config/birnn_word.jsonnet` (for word level experiments) are right for the setup.